AlanKrajina/JS-learn/README.md

 ```

-### How do you organize your code? (module pattern, classical inheritance?)

-In the past, I've used Backbone for my models which encourages a more OOP approach, creating Backbone models and attaching methods to them.

-The module pattern is still great, but these days, I use React/Redux which utilize a single-directional data flow based on Flux architecture.
-I would represent my app's models using plain objects and write utility pure functions to manipulate these objects.
-State is manipulated using actions and reducers like in any other Redux application.

-I avoid using classical inheritance where possible.
-When and if I do, I stick to [these rules](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4).

-### What's the difference between host objects and native objects?

-Native objects are objects that are part of the JavaScript language defined by the ECMAScript specification, such as `String`, `Math`, `RegExp`, `Object`, `Function`, etc.

-Host objects are provided by the runtime environment (browser or Node), such as `window`, `XMLHTTPRequest`, etc.

 ### Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?

 This question is pretty vague.
 My best guess at its intention is that it is asking about constructors in JavaScript.
 Technically speaking, `function Person(){}` is just a normal function declaration.
 The convention is to use PascalCase for functions that are intended to be used as constructors.